What are the steps of eLearning course development?

 It is crucial to consider their demographics, technical abilities, content experience, and motivation of the learner or client.
 Is it more important for them to utilise just-in-time microlearning segments, or do they prefer an extended learning period?

-Games that allow teams and departments to compete against each other or individually on a leaderboard have shown to be a great way to stimulate interest in learning and influences completion outcomes.
+Games that allow teams and departments to compete against each other or individually on a leaderboard have shown to be a great way to stimulate interest in learning and influence completion outcomes.
 Being thorough at these stages is vital to ensure alignment between the content and the organisational context.
 Defining your expectations and planning how the experience will be evaluated is essential.

 Additionally, you need to research your client’s or learners’ market or industry to find out what technologies or skills are popular or in demand.
 It is also important to know where and when your audience will learn so you can plan your future course accordingly.
 All of this information will assist you in developing relevant, useful, and engaging educational content.